 Tom Dixon Studio

-The creative teams from both Bute Fabrics and Tom Dixon have been working closely over the past 2 years on an exciting new collaboration: a range of contemporary textural fabrics in signature Tom Dixon hues, launching over the course of this coming year.
+The creative teams from both Bute Fabrics and Tom Dixon worked closely over 2 years on an exciting collaboration: a range of contemporary textural fabrics in signature Tom Dixon hues.

 Over the past 2 years we have collaborated closely with Tom Dixon Studio to develop their very first textile ranges, under the Tom Dixon name, for use on their beautiful furniture, in addition, offering the fabrics by the metre to be specified in projects worldwide.